Get a free, no obligation personal loan quote with rates as low as 9.99%

 Can I qualify for a bank loan in Canada?

-You will need to have permanent residency status to apply for a bank loan in Canada.
+You need to have permanent residency status to apply for a bank loan in Canada.
 But even then, it can be difficult to get approved for a bank loan as a newcomer to Canada.
 However, if you have a strong income, reliable employment, and assets, it can be done.
-Ideally, you should also have a good credit score, but this may not be possible when you first arrive in Canada.
-Thankfully, some lenders offer special loan programs for immigrants that are designed to help establish and build a healthy credit history.
+Some lenders even offer special loan programs for immigrants to help establish and build a healthy credit history.

 What’s a good credit score for an immigrant?